 - Upgrade your computer.
 You Internet speed is only as fast as your computer can process it.
 Adding RAM and investing in a new graphics card is a great way to speed up your computer.

 - Optimize your TCP / IP settings.
-Both Vista and Windows 7 are already optimized, but if you’re running Windows XP or an older Operating System, visit a site like Broadband Reports and run their TCP / IP Optimization tools to tweak your Internet settings.
+Vista, Windows 7 and Windows 8 are already optimized, but if you’re running Windows XP or an older Operating System, visit a site like Broadband Reports and run their TCP / IP Optimization tools to tweak your Internet settings.

 - Upgrade your infrastructure.
 If it’s been a few years since you bought your equipment, it’s time to upgrade to N routers and network cards that support Gigabit speeds.
 Keeping up with technology is essential to increase broadband speed.
 Get Wireless N Network Devices here.